Whether you work in a school or public library, the CCBC has a wealth of resources and services to assist you.

 Hands-on Book Examination

-CCBC collections include review copies of the newest books for children and teenagers published in the United States.
+CCBC collections include review copies of many of the newest books for children and teenagers published in the United States.
 If you live in or near Wisconsin, we invite you to visit us and spend time doing hands-on book examination before you make your purchasing decisions.
 If you just want to browse, feel free to drop by during our public service hours.
 If you want books pulled in advance*, or to make sure specific books, such as the current CCBC Choices, are available, request to schedule a visit.

 Assistance with Book Challenges

 The CCBC Intellectual Freedom Information Services provide Wisconsin school and public librarians facing potential or actual book challenges with book-specific information.
 We also invite you to ask questions about intellectual freedom issues through our online What IF. . . forum.
 And we have links to intellectual freedom resources and information here on our website as well.

 Contact us if you have a specific question or concern related to children’s and young adult literature, from help identifying books for use in the curriculum to assistance with patron requests.